Zlatni Rat Beach, Croatia: The Beach That Changes Shape

 - Portable kiosks for food and drinks

-How to get to Zlatni Rat & Brac Island
+How To Get To Zlatni Rat & Brac Island

-Ferry: There are regular ferry connections from many places, including Split.
 From Split, you can take the catamaran (passengers only) direct to Bol, the closest town to the beach.
-If you have a car, you can take the ferry from Split or Makarska to Supetar, where you’ll find a public bus service, taxis or can rent a car.
+Bol is situated in the southern part of the island Brač; there are regular ferry connections from many places, including Split.
+If you have a car, you can take the ferry from Split or Makarska to Supetar, where you’ll find a public bus service and taxis, or rent a car.
 The drive from Supetar to Bol takes around 40 minutes.

-Bol Accommodation close to Zlatni Rat Beach
+Bol Accommodation Close To Zlatni Rat Beach

 Family-friendly Croatia resorts come no better than Hotel Elaphusa.
 It is a 10-minute leisurely stroll to Zlatni Rat along the shaded promenade and provides exceptional service.
-It also has one of the largest wellness centres in Croatia offering unique olive oil treatments.
+It also has one of the largest wellness centers in Croatia, offering unique olive oil treatments.
 It has our tick of approval.

-More Bol Accommodation Options
+Other Bol Accommodation Options